 Disability Access Services Corbett Center Student Union Room 208 Aaron Salas, Director 575-646-6840 das@nmsu.edu New Mexico State University, in compliance with applicable laws and in furtherance of its commitment to fostering an environment that welcomes and embraces diversity, does not discriminate on the basis of age, ancestry, color, disability, gender identity, genetic information, national origin, race, religion, retaliation, serious medical condition, sex (including pregnancy), sexual orientation, spousal affiliation, or protected veteran status in its programs and activities, including employment, admissions, and educational programs and activities.
-Inquiries may be directed to the Laura Castille, Executive Director, Title IX and ADA/Section 504 Coordinator, Office of Institutional Equity, P.O.
-Box 30001, E. 1130 University Avenue, Las Cruces, NM 88003; 575.646.3635; 575-646-7802 (TTY); equity@nmsu.edu
+You may submit a report online at equity.nmsu.edu.
+If you have an urgent concern, please contact the Office of Institutional Equity at 575-646-3635.

-Title IX prohibits sex harassment, sexual assault, intimate partner violence, stalking and retaliation.
+Title IX prohibits sex harassment, sexual assault, dating and domestic violence, stalking and retaliation.
 For more information on discrimination or Title IX, or to file a complaint contact:

-Laura Castille, Executive Director and Title IX Coordinator Office of Institutional Equity (OIE) - O'Loughlin House, 1130 University Avenue Phone: (575) 646-3635 E-mail: equity@nmsu.edu Office of Institutional Equity Website
+Office of Institutional Equity (OIE) - O'Loughlin House, 1130 University Avenue

+Phone: (575) 646-3635 E-mail: equity@nmsu.edu